Here is how analysis could be condensed. A simple square tiled in four equal squares.

 If you analyze assortment than the range analysis could be a part of SWOT.
 Also, an analysis based on Pareto’s rule 80 / 20 could give insights.
 BCG analysis could serve to assess the potential of the brands (size of bubbles shows current sales of brand sales).
 Etc.

 6. SWOT shouldn’t be the final product.
-Out of the conclusions you prepare Action Plan with activities, responsibilities, and time-frames for execution. (there is an exemption: see point 1a above)
+Out of the conclusions you prepare Action Plan with activities, responsibilities, and time-frames for execution. (an exemption: see point 1a above)

 7. It’s important to discern between short- and long-term opportunities.
 How much time do you need to convince your partner, get the funding, develop a product?
 A good SWOT is realistic.